-The Industrial School for Boys, situated on Moggill Road, Indooroopilly, was run by the Salvation Army.
+The Industrial School for Boys, situated on Moggill Road, Indooroopilly (now called Chapel Hill), was run by the Salvation Army.
 Mr W R Black bought 22 acres of land for £2300 which he donated to Salvation Army.
 He also paid for the extension and renovation of the home, along with new furnishings.
 Black also provided £100 a year for maintenance of the facility.

 The Industrial School for Boys could accommodate up to 50 boys and nine staff.
 Ensign Rogan was appointed Superintendent when the Home opened in 1922.
 The Home was officially opened on 20 November 1922 by the Governor, Sir Matthew Nathan.
 Shortly after the opening 35 boys took up residence.